open-education-hub/operating-systems/content/chapters/io/lab/content/remote-io.md

 ```

 We'll explain at the arguments in the [next section](./networking-101.md#udp).
-One thing to note here is that **sockets are file descriptors too**
+One thing to note here is that **sockets are file descriptors too.**

 The server displays its PID.
 Give it as an argument to `lsof`, like you did in [the section on Redirections](./redirections.md), to visualise the file descriptors opened by `receiver.py`.